Information Center for Issuers

 • There is no specific format regarding the type of document to be provided.
 The requirements relate instead to the type of data to be provided.

 • E.g.: CDP (formerly Carbon Disclosure Project) reports are accepted – i.e., Climate Change and Water Security.
-(Please note, Sustainalytics does not consult the CDP website directly; however, we assess that information if you send it specifically for consideration as part of the documentation provided.
+(Please note, Sustainalytics will only use the CDP report if it is posted on the company's own website.
+We do not accept a PDF version of a CDP report).

 • The company’s disclosure of emissions or water in documents such as the Annual Report or Sustainability Report is accepted.